civetweb/civetweb/docs/UserManual.md

 ### error\_pages
 This option may be used to specify a directory for user defined error pages.
+To specify a directory, make sure the name ends with a backslash (Windows) or slash (Linux, MacOS, ...).
 The error pages may be specified for an individual http status code (e.g., 404 - page requested by the client not found), a group of http status codes (e.g., 4xx - all client errors) or all errors.
 The corresponding error pages